Pamela Geller: Political activism

 The British government barred Geller's entry into the UK in 2013, citing her anti-Muslim activism, and saying her presence would “not be conducive to the public good.”

 In April 2013, Rabbi Michael White and Jerome Davidson, in denouncing Geller as an anti-Muslim bigot, opposed her presentation on Sharia law at a Long Island synagogue.
 It was canceled due to security concerns.
 Israeli columnist Caroline Glick disputed the assertions by White and Davidson, and argued that Geller opposed jihadists, not all Muslims.
 In May 2013, the Jewish Defense League of Canada invited Geller to speak in Toronto, Canada.
 Initially, Geller was invited by Rabbi Mendel Kaplan to speak at Chabad@Flamingo.
 Because Kaplan was a chaplain with the York Regional Police, the police's Hate Crimes Unit stated that Kaplan's invitation conflicted with “our long-held position of inclusivity.”
 Kaplan consequently cancelled Geller's invitation, and she spoke at the Toronto Zionist Centre.

-Geller is a contributor to the conservative magazine Human Events.
+Geller has been a contributor to The Washington Times, Newsmax, Human Events, WorldNetDaily, the American Thinker, Israel National News and Breitbart News.
+She has written a column titled "Defending the West" for WorldNetDaily starting in 2011.

 She runs the website, The Geller Report, which is registered through her organization, the American Freedom Defense Initiative.
 In October 2018, the website falsely claimed that a Swedish Christmas concert had been cancelled, so as to not offend Muslims.
 In November 2018, the website falsely claimed that former National Security Advisor Michael Flynn had been cleared of criminal wrong-doing in the Russia probe.
 The website described the Russia probe as a "coup" against President Donald Trump.
 The website promoted falsehoods about the COVID-19 pandemic.